Registered Nursing: Mobility (Healthcare Transition)

 - Submit completed medical examination forms (at student expense) that provide evidence the student is free of communicable disease and chemical dependency, and is physically and psychologically able to participate fully in both classroom and clinical aspects of the program.
 The nursing faculty reserves the right to require at any time (at student expense) an additional medical examination in order to evaluate the student’s state of physical, mental, and/or emotional health such as during pregnancy, infectious diseases, interference with mobility, emotional instability, chemical dependence, etc. When an examination or treatment is required, written proof must be provided by the physician attesting to the student’s ability to carry out both classroom and clinical requirements of the program.

 - Meet the Eligibility Criteria with or without reasonable accommodations.
 These functions relate to physical, mental, and emotional capabilities of the prospective students and are available in writing from the Nursing Department.
 Additional health criteria may be required by clinical agencies.
+Students are required to meet all health requirements of all clinical facilities used by the program.
+Therefore, should a clinical facility change policies to require proof of another health-related requirement, all students must comply to progress in the program.

 - Purchase regulation uniforms and specified accessories.